Wednesday, November 30, 2016

 For me the subjective/objective-ideal/real arguments come down to how much of the actual object we can subjectively see.
 The higher evolved we are---that is, with higher consciousness and higher intelligence---the more we can see of the actual object.
 We see differently from a dog or honeybee but we also see more of the actual objective object.
 Heidegger and Husserl seem to deny the whole idea of seeing an objective being-in-itself, and so they deny realism. (“Heidegger and Aquinas,” Caputo)

 I can at least agree with Aquinas in defining Being as the very act of existing, Being as Being, rather than merely defining Being as Being.
 But I do not think that only in God are essence and existence identical, as Aquinas seems to have thought.
 Essence and existence are never separate in any life form, the difference is that in Godhood essence and existence have evolved---together never separate---to their highest form.
-Essence (Spirit-Will) activates existence (material/supermaterial body) all the way from the simple to the Supreme-Being-Actual-Object-Godhood.
+Essence (the activating Will) activates existence (material/supermaterial body) all the way from the simple to the Supreme-Being-Actual-Object-Godhood.

 Heidegger sees Being as rising up out of concealment (Caputo), but this looks to me like the old metaphysics, making Being pure Spirit separated from the rest of the world.
 I might interpret this “rising out of concealment” as a description of the creation of the world, but I see no real concealment, I see only different levels of evolution where only a God could be evolved high enough to understand the formerly unconcealed God, who is necessarily concealed from the lower evolved by levels of intelligence and complexity.
 I doubt that Heidegger meant “unconcealed” in this way.